DonneesdeL/DonneesdeL/README.md

 ## 🚀 Goals

-I'm continuously striving to:
+I'm committed to:

-- 📚 Deepen my AI and data science knowledge through continuous learning.
+- 📚 Continuously deepening my expertise in AI and Data Science through ongoing learning and practical application.
-- 🌐 Collaborate on cutting-edge projects, putting my knowledge to practice.
+- 🌐 Collaborating on cutting-edge projects to apply and refine my skills.
-- 🏙 Make a positive impact on the AI community and beyond.
+- 🏙 Making a positive impact on the AI community and beyond, driving progress and innovation.

 ## 📫 Let's Connect